sermons/purity/slides/slides.md

 1. **From Selfishness to Service** <br> **從自私到服侍** [(v9-12)](# "ref")

 >>>
-+ instead of selfish fantasy, generous action
++ Instead of selfish fantasy, turn to generous action
-+ instead of satisfying own desires,
++ Instead of satisfying our own desires,
-+ do own work quietly so as to
++ let us do our own work quietly so as to
-+ provide generously for others
++ provide generously for others,
-  + esp fellow believers in Christ
+  + especially fellow believers in Christ

 ---
 <!-- .slide: <%= bg("unsplash-UOwvwZ9Dy6w-hold_hands.jpg") %> -->